Documentation structure for LLMs (llms.txt)

 Verify in CI

-After your pipeline runs, verify the test job is behaving as expected before merging.
+After your pipeline runs, verify the test job behaves as expected before merging:

 1. In the CircleCI web app, navigate to your pipeline and open the test job.

 3. Compare the job duration to a recent run without the testsuite command.
-The runtime should be similar - a significant difference may indicate a misconfiguration in your test-suites.yml.
+The runtime is expected to be similar.
+A significant difference may indicate a misconfiguration in your test-suites.yml.

 Next steps

-At this stage, all of your tests should successfully run locally and in CI using the testsuite command.
+All of your tests now run locally and in CI using the testsuite command.
+Next, enable the Smarter Testing features that fit your needs.
+Each feature can be enabled independently: